An Overview of NES Rendering

 For this particular frame of Donkey Kong, the frame palette looks like this:

-If you recall, all of the tiles on the title screen had all zeros in the second group of eight bytes in the pattern table, so the result of the OR operation with the first eight and the second eight was always either a 1 or a 0.
+If you recall, all of the tiles on the title screen had all zeros in the second group of eight bytes in the pattern table, so the result of the combining operation with the first eight and the second eight was always either a 1 or a 0.
 For an example of a background object where the second set of bytes are not zero, let’s look at the oil drum at the bottom of the screen at (04,19), (05,19), (04,1A), and (05,1A).
 It’s composed of four tiles.

 Again, we’ll take the first eight bytes in the pattern table of each of the four tiles and lay them out in their proper tile locations in binary form.